 Getting your son or daughter hooked up with renters insurance is one of the most efficient ways to protect against the curveballs that life can throw.

-Before you take the leap, though, make sure to check your policy details if you have homeowners insurance already.
-Depending on your kid’s age and living situation, that policy may cover them automatically.
+Before you take the leap, though, make sure to check your own policy details if you have a homeowners insurance policy already.
+Depending on your kid’s age and living situation, their parents’ homeowners policy may cover them automatically.

 If not, getting a quote with Lemonade is simple, fast, and 100% digital.

 BTW, if you’re a college student looking to get schooled on renters insurance, read our student’s guide to renters insurance.

 What sort of things does renters insurance cover?

 We get into the nitty-gritty of renters insurance here, but it’s helpful to know that a renters insurance policy includes personal property coverage for damage as well as for theft (at home, or on-the-go).

 If your daughter’s new MacBook gets stolen at the student center, that’s covered (minus their deductible, of course).
 If a burst pipe at their dorm room in their residence hall ruins all of the furniture, that’s also covered.

 Another perk is personal liability coverage.
 Now, we know your kid isn’t the sort to host wild parties… but if they did, and someone on their property were to get injured, is they had renters insurance, the insurance company would step in to help with any resulting medical bills.

 One big thing to keep in mind: If your son or daughter shares a college house with friends, his or her renters insurance policy does not cover the whole group together.
 Those roommates would have to sign up for their own individual policies.